vuejs/docs/src/about/faq.md

 ## How do I contribute to Vue?

 We appreciate your interest!
-Please check out our [Contribution Guide](/about/contribution-guide.html).
+Please check out our [Community Guide](/about/community-guide.html).

 ## What's the difference between Vue 2 and Vue 3?